Skip to main content

 #

-• Failure to sign and date the declaration will lead to the application being returned.
+• Failing to sign and date the declaration will lead to your application being returned.

 Sources for this section